 4. University of Cincinnati

 Like many other nursing schools, the University of Cincinnati offers both online and campus programs for aspiring nurses.
 It’s one of the best nursing programs in Ohio.
 Cincinnati is a well-respected school located in the city of the same name.
 Approximately 24,000 undergraduate students choose to attend the university, which has a competitive admissions process.
-Just 77% of those who apply make the cut.
+Just 77% of those who apply to make the cut.
 Some other majors include marketing, finance, and nursing.
 The university has an excellent graduation rate of 71%.
 It recognizes that nurses are the lifeblood of the medical and healthcare industries.
 Graduates learn how to navigate various landscapes and the country’s complex healthcare system.

 The University of Cincinnati has a long history and has been educating students for more than 130 years.
-In this time, it his evolved into a culturally competent and diverse campus.
+In this time, it evolved into a culturally competent and diverse campus.
 The school aims to produce well-rounded students who can take on leadership roles in professional and personal endeavors.

 Highlight: The University of Cincinnati is the second top public university in the state.